 Muhammad Ali is regarded as the greatest boxer of all-time, but of course, his accomplishments go way beyond just bopping people in the head for a living.
-He’s a cultural icon and humanitarian with a legacy of fighting for peace and justice around the world.

-The man born nearly 80 years ago in Louisville is now honored with the Muhammad Ali Center, which chronicles his achievements.
 The Muhammad Ali exhibit tells the story of his rise to fame, his name change from Cassius Clay to Muhammad Ali, his religious background, his arrest for refusing to serve in Vietnam, and of course, his athletic accomplishments.

 Muhammad Ali Exhibit on Display